- Title?

 5. ACS: Here are a series of graphing activities from American Chemical Society.

 8. What’s going on in this graph?
 In this series from the New York Times, students check out graphs that are published weekly.
-Ask your students- What do you notice?
+Ask your students- what do you notice?
 What do you wonder?
 What’s going on?

 Rock on,